 Chandler Smith races to first NASCAR Trucks Series victory

-Chandler Smith took advantage of a late restart Thursday night at Bristol Motor Speedway for his first NASCAR Trucks Series victory and a spot in the second round of the playoffs.
+Chandler Smith bumped past Sheldon Creed on a late restart Thursday night at Bristol Motor Speedway and held on for his first NASCAR Trucks Series victory and a spot in the second round of the playoffs.

-The 19-year-old Georgia driver overtook defending series champion Sheldon Creed on a six-lap restart, with Creed and John Hunter Nemechek colliding while Smith put Kyle Busch Motorsports' No. 18 Toyota out front for the first time.
+The 19-year-old Georgia driver challenged Creed on the inside off a restart with five laps left, with the No. 18 Kyle Busch Motorsports Toyota making contact with Creed that left the defending series champion with a cut left rear tire.

-“In 2019, I felt like I was really, really good.
-Nothing has changed about me, the competition has gotten a lot harder," Smith said.
-“So had to go to work, do a lot more, more studying and it finally paid off.
-I'm so happy right now.
-It's unbelievable.”
+“I’m speechless right now,” Smith said.
+“I’ve really been tested this last year or two and tested my faith.
+I have to thank everyone behind me… This is just incredible.
+It finally paid off.
+I’m just so happy right now.”

 Creed was looking to become the first series driver to sweep a playoff round.
 He opened the 10-driver playoffs with a victory Aug.
 20 at Gateway and won his second in a row at Darlington on Sept.
 5.